AbrJA/anomaly-detector/README.md

 ## Prerequisites

-Before you begin, ensure you have Python 3.8 or higher installed.
+Before you begin, ensure you have Python 3.12 installed.
 The required libraries are listed in the requirements.txt file.

 ## Installation